linzhiqiu/t2v_metrics/README.md

   Implemented **GenAI-Bench** and **GenAI-Rank** benchmarks.

 - **[Chancharik Mitra](https://x.com/chancharikm)**
-  Implemented video-based **VQAScore** for:
+  Implemented CameraBench and video-based **VQAScore** for:
   LLaVA-OneVision, Qwen2.5-VL, InternVideo2, InternVL2, InternVL3, InternLMXC2.5, etc.

 ## Citation

-If you find this repository useful for your research, please use the following (TO UPDATE with ArXiv ID).
+If you find this repository useful for your research, please cite the following papers:

 ```
 @article{lin2024evaluating,
-  title={Evaluating Text-to-Visual Generation with Image-to-Text Generation},
+  title   = {Evaluating Text-to-Visual Generation with Image-to-Text Generation},
-  author={Lin, Zhiqiu and Pathak, Deepak and Li, Baiqi and Li, Jiayao and Xia, Xide and Neubig, Graham and Zhang, Pengchuan and Ramanan, Deva},
+  author  = {Lin, Zhiqiu and Pathak, Deepak and Li, Baiqi and Li, Jiayao and Xia, Xide and Neubig, Graham and Zhang, Pengchuan and Ramanan, Deva},
-  journal={arXiv preprint arXiv:2404.01291},
+  journal = {arXiv preprint arXiv:2404.01291},
-  year={2024}
+  year    = {2024}
+}

+@article{li2024genaibench,
+  title     = {GenAI-Bench: Evaluating and Improving Compositional Text-to-Visual Generation},
+  author    = {Li, Baiqi and Lin, Zhiqiu and Pathak, Deepak and Li, Jiayao and Fei, Yixin and Wu, Kewen and Ling, Tiffany and Xia, Xide and Zhang, Pengchuan and Neubig, Graham and Ramanan, Deva},
+  journal   = {arXiv preprint arXiv:2406.13743},
+  year      = {2024}
+}

+@article{camerabench,
+  title     = {Towards Understanding Camera Motions in Any Video},
+  author    = {Lin, Zhiqiu and Cen, Siyuan and Jiang, Daniel and Karhade, Jay and Wang, Hewei and Mitra, Chancharik and Ling, Yu Tong Tiffany and Huang, Yuhan and Liu, Sifan and Chen, Mingyu and Zawar, Rushikesh and Bai, Xue and Du, Yilun and Gan, Chuang and Ramanan, Deva},
+  journal   = {arXiv preprint arXiv:2504.15376},
+  year      = {2025}
 }
 ```